WestpacCXTeam/Sketch-UI-Kit/README.md

 No.

 ### Can I tweak and change things just slightly?
-Not unless you have a good reason and rationale as to why the change is required.
+Not unless you have a good rationale explaining the problem you're trying to solve?
 Your project is part of a customer journey.
 Every change and variation to the UI fragments the customer journey and dilutes the brand integrity.

 ### Why Sketch?
-Because that’s what everyone wanted to use.
-We used InDesign and Axure for several years but Sketch got the land grab so here we are.
+Because that’s what designers want to use.
 Due to popular demand Sketch is the tool of choice for both UX and Visual designers.

 ### Who do I contact for help?
 If you have any questions or want to share some ideas, please get in contact with the GEL team via gel@westpac.com.au.
 If you have a Slack account, join the conversation at https://westpac-digital.slack.com.
 There’s also loads of information and resources in the site: https://gel.westpacgroup.com.au